thisisvarma/BigData/README.md

 In general, this data will be saved to HDFS with finite block size.
 Here, Mapper(the Java class) execute on each block.
 If data saved into 2 blocks, then 2 Mapper objects will be created to process the data.

-In this example, data will be stored into key and value formate
+In this example, First of all.. data will be stored into key and value formate

 		key 		---->	value